cetz-package/cetz/src/draw/boolean.typ

 /// from the operand: if every path drawable produced by the body agrees on
 /// one fill-rule (e.g. the body is a single `compound-path(..., fill-rule:
 /// "even-odd")`), that value is used; otherwise it falls back to
-/// `path-bool`'s own resolved style.
+/// `boolean`'s own resolved style.
 ///
 /// - a (elements, str): First operand.
 Either an element body or the name
 ///   of an existing element.